CGrahamS/MadLibs-Android/README.md

 ## Description

-Practice in passing user input from one activity to another.
+* Practice in passing user input from one activity to another.
-The MainActivity presents several inputs for different kinds of words.
+* The MainActivity presents several inputs for different kinds of words.
-The user fills out the words and selects which story they would like the words to fill out.
+* The user fills out the words and selects which story they would like the words to fill out.
+* We also chose to store our strings inside the resource file so we could practice consolidating our hard coded strings.

 ## Specs